The inherent beauty of ivory is prized around the world. Due to this, it has been used for making various objects of decorative value for ages.

 Put on the white gloves that have been cleaned without the use of a fabric softener.

-Once the gloves are on, you should dust the piece to remove any loose dirt or debris.
+Once the gloves are on, dust the piece to remove any loose dirt or debris with a cloth or a towel.
+Then use the soft brush to gently remove the dirt and other bits from the surface.

 Step 2.

 Once the loose debris is removed, dampen a cotton swab or soft cloth with the distilled water and gently wipe the surface.
 This will loosen any debris or stains that the dusting did not get.

 Be sure to blot dry with a paper towel or soft dry cloth to remove the water.
+If you are concerned about the material, you can start with a small area to see if any discoloration occurs.

 Step 3.

+If the piece needs more cleaning, mix in a little mild dish detergent with the distilled water.
 This will break the surface tension of the water and, when applied with a cotton swab or soft cloth, will remove more of the dirt and debris.

 Step 4.

-Finally, if it is a tough piece and still needs more cleaning, this is when you apply one-part ethyl alcohol, and one part distilled water.
+Finally, if it is a tough piece and still needs more cleaning, this is when you apply one part ethyl alcohol, and one part distilled water.
+Put this on a cotton swab and apply it to a small area first.
+Stop if you see any discoloration.

 Step 5.

 Once completed, you can buff the ivory with a clean woolen cloth.
-And there you get your shining ivory back!
+And there you get your shining ivory back.

-Not only for removing the dust from ivory but also you can use it to clear a wide range of other foreign matters like carbon, charcoal, chalk, crayon, grease, oil, etc.
+Not only for removing the dust from ivory also you can use it to clear a wide range of other foreign matters like carbon, charcoal, chalk, crayon, grease, oil, etc.

 White Vinyl Eraser: